 State schools in Croatia teach English and some classes use English as a medium to teach other subjects.
 This means that English teachers are in slightly less demand than countries where English is not taught so strongly in state schools.
-However there is a very strong demand for English for Tourism and Business English.
+However there is a very strong demand for

 Accommodation tends to be quite expensive and could take up to half the monthly wage.
 It is also quite difficult to find in many places so you should try to get the school to organize this for you.